Metis-Team/mts_nature/README.md

 ## FAQ
 - Q: Does the mod have to be run on the server?
  A: Yes
-- Q: Do I need a DLC
+- Q: Do I need any DLC/Expansion?
- A: No, you don't need any DLC
+ A: No, you don't need any DLC, e.g. the Tanoa vegetation can be placed without the expansion pack

 ## Contributing
 - [Issues & Feature requests](https://github.com/Metis-Team/mts_nature/issues)